Bursary Policy (16-19)

 Students in the Sixth Form do not receive free transport to and from school

-Bus passes should be applied for by the end of May 2017 to book a place for September 2017.
+Bus passes should be applied for by the end of May 2019 to book a place for September 2019.
+You may need to pay a deposit as part of this application.

 Out of Catchment area students